dhis2/dhis2-docs/src/user/using-the-capture-app.md

 ### Error Widget

-On the enrollment dashboard, you can view the Error widget.

 ![](resources/images/capture_app/enrollment-dash-error-widget-1.png)

-The error widget will display errors recieved from configured program rules which are not associated with a specific data element or attribute.
+On the enrollment dashboard, the errors widget displays errors related to the current dashboard.
+The widget shows errors that are not associated with any specific data item.
-If there are no errors, the error widget will not be displayed.
+If there aren't any errors to show for the current dashboard then the widget is hidden.

 ### View/Edit event form